pk-git/guides/aws-nginx-ubuntu-simple/README.md

 ---
-layout: guides
-shorttitle: Weave and Nginx for Reverse Proxy/Load Balancing
-title: Using Nginx as a reverse proxy/load balancer with Weave and Docker on Amazon Web Services
-description: Using Nginx as a reverse proxy/load balancer with Weave Net and Docker on Amazon Web Services
-tags: ubuntu, aws, ngnix, microservices, dns
-permalink: /guides/weave-docker-aws-nginx-ubuntu-simple.html
-sidebarpath: /start/aws/awsecs
-sidebarweight: 50

 ---

-## What you will build ##
+## What You Will Build ##

 Weave allows you to focus on developing your application, rather than your infrastructure.

-In this example we will demonstrate how Weave allows you to quickly and easily deploy Nginx as a load balancer for a simple php application running in containers on multiple nodes in [Amazon Web Services](http://aws.amazon.com), with no modifications to the application and minimal docker knowledge.
+In this example we demonstrate how with Weave you can quickly deploy Nginx as a load balancer for a simple php application running in containers on multiple nodes in [Amazon Web Services](http://aws.amazon.com), with no modifications to the application and also minimal docker knowledge.

 ![Weave, Nginx, Apache and Docker on AWS](/guides/images/2_Node_Nginx_AWS_Example.png)

-You will also be introduced to [WeaveDNS](https://github.com/weaveworks/weave/tree/master/weavedns#readme), which provides a simple way for containers to find each other using hostnames and requires no code changes.
+You will also be introduced to the [weavedns] service (https://github.com/weaveworks/weave/tree/master/weavedns#readme), which provides a simple way for containers to find each other using hostnames and requires no code changes.

+This guide does not require any programming skills and will take about 15 minutes to complete.

-## What you will use ##
+## What You Will Use ##

 * [Weave](http://weave.works)
 * [Docker](http://docker.com)